The Collaborative’s Research

 Over five years, the Collaborative is studying how colleges and universities help students strengthen and apply self-directed learning skills.
 Understanding the current context across our partner institutions is helping us design empirical studies to test what kinds of instructional strategies work best for which students.
 Together, the contextual knowledge and study results will inform the design of an evidence-based instructional model and related toolkit for faculty.
 The model and toolkit will be easy to use and build on what instructors and institutions already do.

 • Test self-directed learning strategies.
-In partnership with faculty members, instructional designers, and other staff at partner colleges and universities, Collaborative researchers are conducting rapid-cycle experiments to test and refine targeted, technology-enabled instructional strategies that can support students in strengthening self-directed learning mindsets and skills in online foundational STEM courses.
+In partnership with faculty members, instructional designers, and other staff at four partner colleges and universities, Collaborative researchers conducted rapid-cycle experiments (RCEs) to test and refine technology-enabled instructional strategies that can support students in strengthening self-directed learning mindsets and skills in online foundational STEM courses.
+Learn More ▸